kwalczak80/Speedy-cars/README.md

 ### HTML

-The HTML code within the application has been validated by [W3C Markup Validation Service](https://validator.w3.org/).
-Pages were put through the validator seperatly and the results can be seen below.
+The HTML code within the application was validated by [W3C Markup Validation Service](https://validator.w3.org/).
+Pages were put through the validator seperatly, and the results can be seen below.

 - [Home page](docs/validation/html/home-page.JPG)
 - [Cars page](docs/validation/html/cars-page.JPG)